Hoang-Manh-Kien/Audio_Fingerprint_Project/README.md

 ## How to Run
 1. Clone repo and open in MATLAB in your device.
+2. Since the songDatabase folder is too heavy, I will be putting the link to the Zip Folder Drive here (or you can try making your own with varied percussions and sounds):
-2. Add songDatabase folder with 50 files to the corresponding folder you are running in MATLAB
+3. Add songDatabase folder with 50 files to the corresponding folder you are running in MATLAB
-3. Run the following in command depending on which folder you are opening:
+4. Run the following in command depending on which folder you are opening:

 Constellation:
 - build_database()